 - 128GB + 8GB of RAM + 4G only: AU$1,499 (not available in US)

-The Samsung Galaxy S20 Plus is available now in the US and Australia, but those in the UK will have to wait until March 13 for it to be available.
+The Samsung Galaxy S20 Plus is available now in the US, UK and Australia.
 There are two variants of the phone; one with 5G, and another with only 4G.